Lombards: Legendary origins

 In the Vandal war reported by the Origo and History, the Winnili were young and brave and refused to pay tribute, saying "It is better to maintain liberty by arms than to stain it by the payment of tribute."
 The Vandals prepared for war and consulted Godan (the god Odin), who answered that he would give victory to those whom he would see first at sunrise.
 The Winnili were fewer in number and Gambara sought help from Frea (the goddess Frigg), who advised that all Winnili women should tie their hair in front of their faces like beards and march in line with their husbands.
 At sunrise, Frea turned her husband's bed so that he was facing east, and woke him.
 So Godan spotted the Winnili first and asked, "Who are these long-beards?," and Frea replied, "My lord, thou hast given them the name, now give them also the victory."
-From that moment onwards, the Winnili were known as the Longbeards (Latinised as Langobardi, Italianised as Longobardi, and Anglicized as Langobards or Lombards).
+From that moment onwards, the Winnili were known as the Longbeards (Latinised as Langobardi, Italianised as Longobardi, and Anglicised as Langobards or Lombards).

-In contrast, the Chronicon has the Winnili living first on a similarly named river, the Vindilicus, near the furthest borders of Gaul.
-Once they started moving, their new dwellings were on the banks of the Elbe at a place called Stananauge.
-The Vindilicus had in fact been mentioned in the earlier collection of etymologies by Isidore of Seville, as a river where the Vandals supposedly originated.
-This sentence however comes immediately after a comment about the etymology of the name of the Langobards.
-The Chronicon therefore apparently combined two distinct entries of Isidore.
-The Chronicon does not mention the places on the migration route described by Paul and the Origo (see below), but it surprisingly says that after living on the Elbe, the Langobardi lived in Saxony at Patespruna, which is probably intended to be Paderborn.
-The Chronicon says that the new tribal name was a result of the common people's voice (vulgorum vocem).

 When Paul the Deacon wrote the Historia between 787 and 796 he was a Catholic monk and devoted Christian.
 He thought the pagan stories of his people "silly" and "laughable".
 Paul explained that the name "Langobard" came from the length of their beards.
-A modern theory suggests that the name "Langobard" comes from Langbarðr, a name of Odin.
-Priester states that when the Winnili changed their name to "Lombards", they also changed their old agricultural fertility cult to a cult of Odin, thus creating a conscious tribal tradition.
-Fröhlich inverts the order of events in Priester and states that with the Odin cult, the Lombards grew their beards in resemblance of the Odin of tradition and their new name reflected this.